Kurento/kurento/source/tutorials/java/tutorial-show-datachannel.rst

 **WebRtcEndpoint** and **KmsSendData**.
 Any text inserted in the textbox is sent from Kurento Media Server (**KmsSendData**) back to browser (**WebRtcEndpoint**) and shown with loopback video.

+The additional Kurento module *datachannelexample* (installed with the package "*kms-datachannelexample*") uses a ``textoverlay`` GStreamer filter in order to print text on top of the remote video.

 This is a web application, and therefore it follows a client-server architecture.
 At the client-side, the logic is implemented in **JavaScript**.